DETROIT SALON™

 Lisa Applebaum, Chair

-Jennifer Fischer, Gretchen Davidson, Dug Song, Ryan Friedrichs, Roderick Hardamon, John Rhea and Tiffany Hall, Gary Egan and Theresa Egan, Juan Winans, Ian Conyers, Roger Basmajian, Joseph Shihadeh, Hiram Jackson, Dr. Charles Boyd, Hill Harper, dream Hampton, Eric Larson, Henry Harper, Vivian Pickard, Rian English Barnhill and Dexter Mason
+Jennifer and David Fischer, Gretchen Davidson, Dug and Linh Song, Ryan Friedrichs, Roderick Hardamon, John Rhea and Tiffany Hall, Gary Egan and Theresa Egan, Juan Winans, Ian Conyers, Roger Basmajian and Joseph Shihadeh, Hiram Jackson, Hill Harper, dream Hampton, Juan Winans, Henry Harper, Vivian Pickard, Stephen Tobias, Ahmad Chebbani, Christos Moisides, Troy Mooyoung, and Dexter Mason

 Presenting Partners